Lambda3/docker-azure-pipelines-agent-windows/README.md

 You need/can to set these environment variables:

 - `AGENT_PAT` - The personal access token from Azure Pipelines.
 Required.
+See [Microsoft Docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#authenticate-with-a-personal-access-token-pat) for instructions on how to create the PAT.
 - `VS_TENANT` - The Azure Pipelines tenant, a.k.a. the value that goes before .visualstudio.com, i.e., on foo.visualstudio.com, should be `foo`.
 Required.
 - `AGENT_POOL` - The agent pool.
 Optional.
 Default value: `Default`